 If a parent requests a refund form be mailed to them and the form is not returned, the balance on that account will be used as a donation to the Child Nutrition Department.
 If a student withdraws from Jenks Schools and a refund request is not submitted for the balance on the account, that money will be used as a donation to the Child Nutrition Department.

 Option 1: If a graduating senior has other siblings in the Jenks Public School District, a parent/guardian can submit a Transfer Request Form to have those funds transferred to the designated sibling’s account.
-The request for the transfer should be made by May 31st of the current school year.
 You can return the form by e-mail to firstname.lastname@example.org.
 Or mail to: Jenks Public Schools Child Nutrition Department, 205 E. B Street, Jenks, OK, 74037.

 If no request is made and there is money left on the account that is not refunded, that money will be used as a donation.

 Option 2: A parent/guardian may request a refund for the monies in the account.
-To obtain a refund, a parent/guardian must complete the Refund Request Form by May 31st of the current school year.
+To obtain a refund, a parent/guardian must complete the Refund Request Form.
 If no request is made and there is money left on the account that is not refunded, that money will be used as a donation.
 After verification by the Child Nutrition Central Office, a check will be processed and mailed to the address on the refund request form.
 Please allow 4-6 weeks for your refund.

 Send Check or Cash